 Repaired batteries may not last as long, depending on the type and severity of the damage that had to be repaired.

 The lifespan of a repaired, refurbished, or rebuilt battery is entirely dependent on the quality of the new components that are installed, the quality of the workmanship, and the type of battery.
-Lithium batteries generally last for about 1000 charges, while Nickle batteries and Lead batteries only last for about 500 and 300 charges respectively.
+Lithium-ion batteries generally last for about 1000 charge cycles, while Nickle batteries and Lead batteries only last for about 500 and 300 charges respectively.

-A lithium battery that has been worked on or installed by a bike repairer with experience, and who used good quality hardware, will last for as long or longer than a brand new electric bike battery pack.
+A lithium battery that has been worked on or installed by a bike repairer with experience, and who used high-quality hardware, will last for as long or longer than a brand new electric bike battery pack.